-The turnover of the total bioeconomy, including food and beverages and the primary sectors, i.e., agriculture and forestry, amounts €2.3 trillion in the EU-28.
+The turnover of the total bioeconomy, including food and beverages and the primary sectors, i.e., agriculture and forestry, amounts €2.4 trillion in the EU-27.
 Roughly half of this turnover is accounted for by the food and beverage sectors, and almost a quarter of the turnover is created by the primary sectors.
-The other quarter is created by the socalled bio-based industries, such as chemicals and plastics, pharmaceuticals, forest industries, textiles, biofuels and bioenergy.
+The other quarter is created by the so- called bio-based industries, such as chemicals and plastics, pharmaceuticals, forest industries, textiles, biofuels and bioenergy.
 (Piotrowski et al., 2019)

 The forest-based sector has an important role in European economy.
 It accounts for around 7% of the EU's manufacturing GDP and employs over 3.5 million people boosting also local business development and growth of small and medium-sized companies (FTP, 2013), (CEPI, 2020).
-The total employment in the European bioeconomy in 2016 was about 18.6 million persons with primary biomass production (agriculture, forestry and fishery) as the biggest contributor (55%).
-(Piotrowski et al., 2019)
+The total employment in the European bioeconomy in 2020 was 17.2 million persons with primary biomass production (agriculture) as the biggest contributor (50.7%).
+(Tamošiunas et al., 2022).